 The model is fascinating not just to support a Change process, but also to investigate why you should change.
 It analyses seven aspects of your organisation set-up, and how they affect each other.
 Through the model, you will be able to highlight the changes you need to make to create a consistent approach to Change.

-The seven elements are divided into two groups:
+The seven elements of the McKinsey 7S Framework are divided into two groups:

 - Hard S